-Home > News & events > Your Stories: Bethany on Having Non-triggering Conversations Around Food
+Home > News and Events > Your Stories: Bethany on Having Non-triggering Conversations Around Food

 I have always been a big fan of the holidays and am well known in my circle of friends for being festive to a fault (my response to complaints about playing Christmas music in July is #nevertooearly).
 However, for almost 8 years the holidays brought equal parts joy and terror as I battled with an eating disorder.
 Although I am in recovery now, the holidays can still bring up panic for both myself and so many others as we are thrust into social situations that combine large amounts of food with seeing people we don’t normally see.